tier4/AWML/docs/design/architecture.md

 For now, we deploy only product model in 3D detection with TransFusion LiDAR-only model as product model and BEVFusion LiDAR-only model as offline model.

+### 1. Pretrain model

+"Pretrain model" is used for training base model to increase generalization performance.
+"Base model" is basically trained by public dataset and pseudo label dataset.
+"Pretrain model" is managed by `autoware-ml`.

-### 1. Base model
+### 2. Base model

 "Base model" can be used for a wide range of projects.
 "Base model" is based on LiDAR-only model for 3D detection to general purpose.
-"Base model" is basically trained by all dataset.
+"Base model" is basically fine-tuned by all of T4dataset from "Pretrain model".
+"Base model" is managed by `autoware-ml`.

-### 2. Product model
+### 3. Product model

 "Product model" can be used for a product defined by reference design like XX1 and X2.
 "Product model" can use specific sensor configuration to deploy for sensor fusion model.
-"Product model" is basically trained by all product dataset.
+"Product model" is basically fine-tuned by all of product dataset from "Base model".
+"Product model" is managed by `autoware-ml`.

-### 3. Project model
+### 4. Project model

-"Project model" can be used for specific project.
+If the performance "product model" is not enough in some reason, "Project model" can be used for specific project.
 "Project model" adapts to specific domain, trained by pseudo label using "Offline model".
 "Project model" sometimes uses for project-only dataset, which cannot use for other project for some reason.
+`autoware-ml` do not manage "product model".

-### 4. Offline model
+### 5. Offline model

 "Offline model" can be used to offline process like pseudo label and cannot be used for real-time autonomous driving application.
 "Offline model" is based on LiDAR-only model for 3D detection for generalization performance.